-Photographs or recordings of children are only taken on equipment belonging to the setting, with the exception of the photographers, Eve Sheppard and Gary Leonard.
+Photographs or recordings of children are only taken on equipment belonging to the setting, with the exception of the photographers, Eve Sheppard and Gary Leonard (both of whom hold Enhanced DBS certificates).

 Camera/tablet use is monitored by the setting manager.